top of page

 Welcome to Study Away in Seattle and our Spring Break Class Projects.

-Offered in 2022, 2024, and 2026, this website serves to archive and present our collaborative class projects.
+Offered in 2022, 2024, and with plans for Spring 2027, this website serves to archive and present our collaborative class projects.
 This course experience takes a critical cultural studies approach to exploring the organizational policies and gendered communication.
 Follow our journey through student reflections, highlighted visits and guest speakers, and a curated class gallery of the sights, sounds, and experiences of Seattle, WA.

 IMG_9114.HEIC